surfstudio/SurfGear/packages/mwwm/README.md

 ### Where should my UI layout be placed?

-Directly in `WidgetState.build()` function.
-For those widgets that are simple enough you can use `StatelessWidget` or `StatefulWidget` from SDK.
+Directly in the `WidgetState.build()` function.
+For widgets that are simple use `StatelessWidget` or `StatefulWidget` from SDK.

 ### How can I access the widget model?

 Every `WidgetState` reference its `WidgetModel` through `wm` getter.
-You can access it immediately after `initState()` has run.
+You can access it immediately after running `initState()`.

 ### Where should I place the navigation?

-We don't limit you in the choice of navigation approaches, but we strongly recommend to implement navigation in the **WidgetModel**.
+We don't limit you in the choice of navigation approaches, but we strongly recommend implementing navigation in the **WidgetModel**.

 ## Recommended project structure

-You decide how your project will be arranged by your own.
-However, we recommend you to organize your code this way:
+You decide how your project will be arranged.
+However, we recommend you organize your code this way:

 - /lib
   - model/